provenance-io/provenance/x/exchange/spec/01_concepts.md

 During a commitment settlement, the exchange collects a fee proportional to the funds being settled.
 This fee must be included in the `Tx` fees provided with a `MsgMarketCommitmentSettleRequest`.
 See [Commitment Settlement Fee Charge](#commitment-settlement-fee-charge) for details.

+### Exchange Fees for Payments

+When a payment is created with a non-zero `source_amount`, an extra amount is required to be included in the tx fees.
+When a payment is accepted with a non-zero `target_amount`, an extra amount is required to be included in the tx fees.

+The amounts are flat and defined in the exchange module [Params](06_params.md) with separate entries for creating and accepting payments.
+The [PaymentFeeCalc](05_queries.md#paymentfeecalc) query can be used to identify the extra required tx fee amounts.